cmh2166/forRob/README.md

 Value additions:
   - link to LoC bibs, other?
   - Normalize titles and pull out non-Getty identifiers
   - do bibo:DocumentParts have any information to use for this?
-Seems not?
+Seems not? (has 3 properties at present - dcterms:isSourceOf links to bibo:Document, rdf:type gives bibo:DocumentPart, and bibo:locator gives the page number of place within an item, of some sort?) == bibo:DocumentPart not useful for reconciliation.

 ##Getty bibo:Document information

-433752 bibo:Document instances as of 5 July 2016 SPARQL query at vocab.getty.edu/sparql.
+- 111,235* bibo:Document instances as of 5 July 2016 SPARQL query at vocab.getty.edu/sparql.
+- AAT: 44,927 instances
+- TGN: 3,567 instances
+- ULAN: 62,741 instances

+*updated - previous number was from a query that did not ask for distinct instances.

 ###fields: